muhammeterl1912/React-Stock-App/README.md

 # React Stock-Check App

+This project is one of the biggest projects I have done.
 Stock-Check App is a powerful and user-friendly React application designed for administrative use.
 It allows admins to manage stock information, including purchasing, firms, brands, and sales.
 The app provides functionalities to create, read, update, and delete (CRUD) various stock-related data while also offering insightful charts and visualizations.

 ## Demo

 Click 👉 [here](https://react-stock-dbsdu712q-muhammets-projects-aea412db.vercel.app/) to see the live demo of the app.

 ## Features